-Animals that are caged or in feed lots have miserable lives.
-The first reason to eat meat from animals raised
+Animals that are caged or in feed lots have miserable lives, with cramped quarters, no fresh air or socializing.

 Cows are meant to eat grass, not fattened in feedlots, where they are fed small amounts of hay and stuffed with grain, soy, corn and other ingredients.
 This diet makes them sick, so they are given antibiotics.